Cloud Provisioning

 Specifying Where to Run for Shellexec Service

-In shellexec service, the run-at parameter allows setting where commands will be executed.
-Surprisingly, local means the cloud worker will execute it, cloud means the controlling CLI will execute it.
+In the shellexec service, the run-at parameter lets you specify where commands are executed.
+Counterintuitively, local means the cloud worker executes it, and cloud means the controlling CLI executes it.

-If you want to use separate pass/fail criteria for cloud execution vs local execution, use run-at parameter to distinguish.
+If you want to use separate pass/fail criteria for cloud execution versus local execution, use the run-at parameter to distinguish.
 For example:

 reporting: